Helen Williams (curler)

 Helen Williams (née Helen Wright, born 6 March 1973 in Scotland) is an Australian female curler originally from Scotland.

 Biography

 She is a farmer's daughter from Scotland, from a curling family.
 She was runner-up in the Scottish Junior Championships, and then played with Olympic gold medallist Rhona Martin’s team for a while.
 In 1997, when she was part of the Scottish and Britain national training squad and they were looking ahead to the Olympic Winter Games Nagano 1998, she injured her right ankle and she had a year away from competitive curling.
 She moved to Australia, to Perth and did not comes back to Scotland.

+Williams would continue to curl in Australia, most notably winning a bronze medal at the 2001 Pacific Curling Championships.
+After taking a break from competitive women's curling, Williams would return and win her next Australian women's championship in 2024, representing Australia at the 2024 Pan Continental B-Division, where they would win the event, promoting Australia to the A-Division for 2025.
+Williams would then win her second straight national championship the 2025, giving her team the opportunity to represent Australia, with the goal of qualifying for the 2026 Winter Olympics.
+The team would finish in third place at the 2025 Pre-Olympic Qualification Event, qualifying for the 2025 Olympic Qualification Event.

 She is a resident of Nedlands, Western Australia.